RustFestEU/barcelona.rustfest.eu/_sessions/bring-your-topic.md

 speakers:
   - jan-erik

-title: "Bring your own topic"
+title: "Bring your own topic / Lightning talks"
 desc: |
     An ad-hoc space to present and discuss your latest research and experiments with Rust.